-Sy Sternberg to receive John Newton Russell Memorial Award
+Sy Sternberg receives John Newton Russell Memorial Award.

-Sy Sternberg, our former CEO and chairman of the board of directors, is the recipient of the 73rd annual John Newton Russell Memorial Award.
-The award is presented by the National Association of Insurance and Financial Advisors (NAIFA) and is the highest honor accorded by the insurance industry.
+Sy Sternberg, our former CEO and chairman of the board of directors, has received the 73rd annual John Newton Russell Memorial Award.
+The award, presented by the National Association of Insurance and Financial Advisors (NAIFA), is the highest honor accorded by the insurance industry.
 Sternberg is the eighth New York Life recipient of the award, another example of the company’s leadership in the industry.

-He will receive the award September 7, 2014, at the NAIFA Career Conference and Annual Meeting in San Diego.
+He was presented with the award on September 7, 2014, at the NAIFA Career Conference and Annual Meeting in San Diego.

-“The selection committee considered a very strong slate of nominees this year, but ultimately we were honored to unanimously select Sy as the 2014 John Newton Russell Memorial Award recipient,” said Terry K. Headley, LUTCF, LIC, FSS, chair of the 2014 John Newton Russell Award Committee.
+“The selection committee considered a very strong slate of nominees, but, ultimately, we were honored to unanimously select Sy as the 2014 John Newton Russell Memorial Award recipient,” said Terry K. Headley, LUTCF, LIC, FSS, chair of the 2014 John Newton Russell Award Committee.

-Under his leadership, New York Life became one of the largest mutual life insurance companies in the United States and in the world.
+Under his leadership, New York Life became one of the largest mutual life insurance companies in the U.S. and the world.
 He provided strong support for our Agents, instituting valuable training courses and resources for our field force and promoting improved communication between upper management and Agents.

 He also was a strong advocate for the life insurance industry, playing a key role in shaping industry positions on such issues as regulatory reform and tax reform.
 His chairmanship of the American Council of Life Insurers encompassed the events of 9/11, upon which he encouraged insurance companies to pay claims quickly and without bureaucratic delays.